montiel94/websocketquestion/README.md

 9 - You can disconnect the connection and continue answering the questions, the WS persist the client data

-10 - For create a container the aplication, run the commands :
+10 - For create a container aplication, run the commands :
       docker build -t <your username>/node-web-app .
-      docker run -p 49160:8080 -d <your username>/node-web-app
+      docker run -p 8080:8080 -d <your username>/node-web-app

 11 - For run the application in local enviroment, run the commands :
       npm i